sartorius-research/STLC/README.md

 	> pip install -e ./
 ```

-from project the root.
+from the project root.

 ## Usage
----
+Examples are provided in the examples directory.
+A model may also be instantiated and run as follows:

 ```python
 	from stlc import lkm